mpihlak/nmealogger/README.md

 2024-07-15T13:09:49.267+0000    $IIVWR,154,R,05.5,N,,,,*61
 ```

-The log files will be created in `/data`.
-If an Internet connection is available the `loguploader` daemon will attempt to upload
+The log files will be created in `/data` after every 5 minutes.
+If an Internet connection is available the `loguploader` daemon will
-the files to Google Drive.
-Uploaded log files are renamed to have an `.uploaded` suffix and deleted after a while.
+attempt to upload the finalized log files to Google Drive.
+Uploaded log files are renamed to have an `.uploaded` suffix and deleted
+from `/data` after a while.

 Binaries built from the `cmd` directory: